0x7b1/co2-emission-simulator/README.md

 The `web-app` folder contains the code for the frontend tool.
 It's a visualization tool that gathers info from the server in real time.
 To execute the program run `yarn start`

 The `simulator` folder contains the code for the simulator.
-It's an automation tool for SUMO for sending vehicle traffic.
+It's an automation tool that communicates with SUMO for generating vehicle traffic.
 To execute the program run `python runner.py`

+This is the report to the project.

 ### References